-With BEST SHOT (page 64), you can select the sample scene that matches the type of movie you are trying to shoot and the camera will change its setup accordingly, for beautiful movies every time.
-Selecting the "Natural Green" BEST SHOT scene, for example, will shot images with vivid green trees and grass.
+With BEST SHOT (page 73), you can select the sample scene that matches the type of movie you are trying to shoot and the camera will change its setup accordingly, for beautiful movies every time.
+Selecting the "Natural Green" BEST SHOT scene, for example, will shoot images with vivid green trees and grass.
+Movie Recording is disabled while certain BEST SHOT scenes are being used.